 What is the register for?

 Every local authority is required by law to keep a register of all the food businesses within its area.
-Officers from the Corby Borough Council Food Team have to visit all food premises at various times depending on the type of business being run.
+Officers from the North Northamptonshire Council Food Team have to visit all food premises at various times depending on the type of business being run.
 Registering your business is a simple process.
 No registration will be refused but you must fill out the form correctly.

 Who needs to register?